tmpfs/async-validate/doc/readme/guide.md

 #### Plugin Rule

-Plugin function that assigns the rule function as a static method.
+Plugin that assigns the rule function as a static method.

 Create a plugin module: